The Turkish Ministry of Commerce Has Published the Latest Amendments to the Advertising Regulation

 What are the principal statutes regulating advertising generally?

-The general principles of advertising in Turkey are defined in the Law on Consumer Protection, the Commercial Advertising and Unfair Commercial Practices Regulation issued based on this Law and the Law on the Establishment of Radio and Television and Broadcasting Services.
-Additionally, other laws and regulations have separate special provisions regarding different channels and product groups.
+The general principles of advertising in Turkey are defined in Law No. 6502 on the Protection of Consumers (Consumer Law), the Commercial Advertising and Unfair Commercial Practices Regulation, which is based on the Consumer Law, and Law No. 6112 on the Establishment of Radio and Television and Broadcasting Services.
+Additionally, other laws and secondary legislation have separate special provisions regarding different channels and product groups.

 Which bodies are primarily responsible for issuing advertising regulations and enforcing rules on advertising?
 How is the issue of concurrent jurisdiction among regulators with responsibility for advertising handled?

-The Advertising Board was established to ensure that commercial advertisements are reviewed and that they comply with the relevant rules.
-The Board determines the rules advertisements must comply with, evaluating them within the framework of the Consumer Protection Law.
+The Advertising Board was established to ensure that all kinds of commercial advertisements are reviewed and that they comply with the rules stated in the laws.
+The Advertising Board determines the principles and the rules that advertisements must comply with, evaluating them within the framework of the Consumer Law.

 Additionally, the Radio and Television Supreme Council (RTÜK) is responsible for the regulation and supervision of radio, television and on-demand broadcasting services and broadcast advertising.

-Regulation regarding different sales channels and product groups also grant certain rights and authority to the relevant sectoral regulators.
+Regulation regarding different sales channels and product groups also grants certain rights and authority to the relevant sectoral regulators.

 What powers do the regulators have?

-The primary competent authority regarding advertising is the Advertising Board.
-The Board is responsible for reviewing alleged violation of consumer legislation.
-The Board has a duty and the power to make regulations to protect consumers against unfair commercial practices.
+The primary competent authority regarding advertising is the Advertising Board under the Turkish Ministry of Trade.
+The Advertising Board is responsible for reviewing alleged violations of consumer legislation.
+The Advertising Board has a duty and the power to make regulations to protect consumers against unfair commercial practices.
 After reviewing practices within this framework, a review is carried out if it is deemed necessary.
-The Board can initiate ex officio examinations, or act on consumer complaints regarding deceptive and unlawful advertising from institutions, organisations and competitor companies.
+The Advertising Board can initiate ex officio examinations, or act on consumer complaints regarding deceptive and unlawful advertising from institutions, organisations and competitor companies.